frkmnt/TurnBasedClash/README.md

 ###### Monk
 Tier 3.
 Previous Class: Warrior.
 Main Stats: Dex. <br>
-Monks abandon traditional weapons and armor in favor of a purer approach to combat. <br>
+Monks abandon traditional weapons and armor in favor of a purer approach to combat.
+They develop intricate combos and can weave between skills. <br>

 ###### Knight
 Tier 3.
 Previous Class: Warrior.
 Main Stats: Str. <br>
 Knights employ expert use of equipment while in conflict. <br>
+* Shield Bash: Inflict 1x stacks of stun.

 ###### Berserker